ianyang66/ADLFinal/README.md

 #### Seen User Topics

-1. Run all cells in `seen/keyword_gen.ipynb`, If you have already run it once in Seen User Courses, you don’t need to run it again
+1. Run all cells in `seen/keyword_gen.ipynb`, if you have already run it in Seen User Courses, you don’t need to run it again

 2. Run all cells in `seen/Seen_topics_prediction.ipynb`